SharadGandhi/aidian/README.md

 ## Requirements

-- Obsidian v0.15.0 or higher
+- v0.15.0 or higher
 - A Google Gemini API key

 ## Support

-If you encounter any issues or have suggestions, please [open an issue](https://github.com/yourusername/aidian/issues) on GitHub.
+If you encounter any issues or have suggestions, please [open an issue](https://github.com/SharadGandhi/aidian/issues) on GitHub.

 ## License